mygazthehealer/chocos-crafting-tweaks/RECIPE.md

 ### Prismarine

-- Prismarine can be Stonecut into Prismarine Bricks (Stairs/2 Slabs)
+- Prismarine can be Stonecut into Prismarine Bricks (Stairs/Slabs)

 ### Cut Copper